audomsak/iis-programatic-administration/iis-administration.md

 4. **WebAdministration** WMI Namespace requires **IIS Management Scripts and Tools** Windows feature enabled.
 5. WMI Namespaces for IIS 7.0 and later is **Root\WebAdministration**.
 6. WMI Namespaces for IIS 6.0 is : **Root\MicrosoftIISv2**.
+7. **AppCmd**.exe is the single command line tool for managing IIS7 and above.

 ## References